jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 \end{align*}
 ```

-Taking the tensor product with $I$ converts the one-qubit $A$ gate into a 2-qubit gate that only operates on one of the qubits.
-The identity gate is a "do nothing" operation, so doesn't need a physical implementation in hardware, so we just draw it as a straight line in the circuit.
+Taking the tensor product with $I$ converts the one-qubit $A$ gate into a 2-qubit gate that operates on one of the qubits.
+The identity gate is a "do nothing" operation that doesn't need a physical implementation in hardware, so it doesn't appear in the circuit.

 Returning to the example given earlier: